-Reports received on unborn children should be documented and screened as a child protection report.
-These reports are to be screened out with the reason of "Unborn child."
-A local agency response may be most appropriate to address concerns related to a pregnant woman, and in some instances are required.
+Document reports received on unborn children and screen as a child protection report.
+Screen out these reports with the reason of "Unborn child."
+A local agency response may be most appropriate to address concerns regarding a pregnant woman, and in some instances required.